Chriskelley55/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+A: Document Object Model.
+It's how a web browser represents a web page internally on a local browser.
 2. What is an event?
+A: In the DOM, it's a trigger caused by user action.
+Such as a mouse click, keyboard touch.
 3. What is an event listener?
+A: An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard
 4. Why would we convert a NodeList into an Array?
+A: You can not use the common array methods like map(), slice(), and filter() on a NodeList object.
 5. What is a component?
+A: Reusable pieces of code that let you split the UI.
+Essentially functions.